 We begin our tour with a visit to the cathedral.
 From the cathedral we move on to Qoricancha, the Inca Temple of the Sun, where we will be able to see some of the finest remaining examples of Inca stonemasonry.

+Leaving the city and driving up into the hills around the city, we will visit Saqsaywaman.
 We will explore this ancient Inca sanctuary with its immense monolithic walls built from stones that weigh up to 130 tons each, all fitted perfectly together.
 Saqsaywaman witnessed great events and bloodshed during the siege of Cusco at the time of the conquest.
-We will then visit the amphitheatre at Qenqo, the fortress of Puka Pukara and the ritual Inca baths at Tambomachay.
+We will then visit the amphitheater at Qenqo, the fortress of Puka Pukara and the ritual Inca baths at Tambomachay.

 Our vehicle will take us to the trail head at Chilca.
 From here the trail follows the left bank of the Urubamba River from where we will see beautiful views of snow-capped Veronica (5850 m).
 After lunch we will visit the ruins of Llactapata before continuing along the Huayllabamba valley and camping near the village of the same name.